enginebai/Algorithms/README.md

 Googler - Data Structures & Algorithms (DSA)
 ========

-The notes here are to contain all basic/fundamental/popular data strcutures and algorithms needed to pass a Google software engineer (SWE) position interview.
+The notes here are to contain all basic/fundamental/popular data strcutures and algorithms needed to pass a Google software engineer  position interview. (actually, not only for Google, it's more like *general* DSA study & practice plan)

+> This is a curated resources and notes for interview preparation, however, it's working in progress and might contains my personal study progress.
+Feel free to fork (contribution is not available for now), remove them and keep the curated resources and notes as your study resource.
+Happy studying :) 💪

 ![Google UK](./media/google1.jpg)